ZHICHENGH/INFO30005-2019-Digital-Vibe/README.md

 # INFO30005-2019-DV

-Function:       1 - Login
+Function:       1 - authentication
-Description:    Allows user to perform login to and logout of the website, along with session cookie to maintain the
+Description:    Allows user to perform signup, login to and logout of the website, along with session cookie to maintain the
                 login session through third-party middleware passport.js.
 Files:          index.html (default homepage before login)
                 page-login.html (page with login form)